google/santa-tracker-web/README.md

 # Development Guide

-The serving script `./serve.js` will listen on [http://localhost:8000](localhost:8000) by default.
+The serving script `./serve.js` will listen on http://localhost:8000 by default.
 This serves the contents of `prod/`, which provides the "host" which fundamentally loads scenes in frames.

+To load a specific scene, open e.g. http://localhost:8000/boatload.html, or whatever matches the scene's name.
+Once the site is loaded, you can also run `santaApp.route = 'sceneName'` in the console to switch scenes programatically.

-Scenes are served from the static host, by default, hosted at [http://127.0.0.1:8080/st/](127.0.0.1:8080/st/).
+Scenes are served from the static host, by default, hosted at http://127.0.0.1:8080/st/.
 This is intentionally not equal to "localhost" so that prod and static run in isolated contexts.
-To load individual scenes without their host, find them under /st/static/scenes/.
+To load individual scenes without their host, find them under http://127.0.0.1/st/static/scenes/.

 Scores, audio, some UI, and gamepads will not function as they are provided by the prod "host".

 As of 2019, development requires Chrome or a Chrome-like browser.